ftxqxd/drawille-rs/README.md

 drawille-rs
 ===========

-A terminal graphics library for Rust with multiple methods of drawing more advanced to the terminal by utilising Unicode characters.
+A terminal graphics library for Rust that enables the use of braille characters to draw shapes.

 This is a port of [asciimoo/drawille](https://github.com/asciimoo/drawille) to Rust.